RedeemedSpoon/BytePicks/README.md

 ## Contact

 Questions, suggestions, or just want to chat?
 We're here and excited to hear from you.
-Shoot us an email at [contact@bytepicks.com](mailto:contact@bytepicks.com).
+Shoot us an email at [contact@bytepicks.com](mailto:contact@bytepicks.com) or just visit or contact page [here](https://bytepicks.com/contact).
 Your thoughts matter, and we appreciate the lively community that makes Byte Picks a cool spot for tech exploration.

 Thanks for choosing [Byte Picks](https://bytepicks.com) to be your tech companion!